mcanela-iese/DataScience/8. Web scraping in Python/README.md

 ### The package Requests

 With Python, files can be downloaded from Internet sources in multiple ways.
 Many tutorials suggest using the package `urllib`, which is part of the Python Standard Library.
-More popular, nowadays, is the package Requests (`requests`), briefly introduced here.
-Requests comes with the Anaconda distribution, so you do not have to install it.
+More popular, nowadays, is the package **Requests**, which comes with the Anaconda distribution.

-Let us refresh the context.
+Let me refresh the context.
 You have probably noticed the string `'https'` (sometimes `'http'`) at the beginning of a URL.
 The **Hypertext Transfer Protocol** (HTTP) was designed to enable communications between clients and servers.
 For instance, a client (such as your browser) sends a **HTTP request** to the server.
 Then the server returns the response to the client.
 The response contains status information about the request and, if the request is accepted, the requested content.

 **GET** is one of the most common HTTP methods.
 It is used to request data from a specified resource.
 The function `requests.get` is a Python implementation of the GET request.
 You can manage this as follows.